 Throughout time, wars have been waged and people singled out due to their race, an inherit problem experienced to this day.
 Southampton has recently enjoyed a plethora of cultural festivities, including experiencing Black History Month and Mexico Week, making the divide caused by discrimination all the more alarming.

 In 1972 Richard Lewontin, an avid critic of certain neo-Darwinism elements, produced and published his paper ‘The Apportionment of Human Diversity’ whereby he explores and researches the neoteric notion that there is more diversity within a race than there is between races.
 Using a hierarchical structure for his paper, Lewontin divided populations into eight categories based on geographical properties and considering 17 different polymorphic loci: Africans, Amerindians, Australian Aborigines, East Asians (Mongoloids), South Asians, Indians, Oceanians and Caucasians.
-The results of his research proved that 85.4 percent of allelic diversity happened within a population category which also testifies to the fact that the world is 99.5 percent genetically identical.
+Scientists have already revealed that humans are 99.5 percent genetically identical through genome mapping, illustrating that genetic diversity exists within a local population, rather than between it.
+This study attempts to establish that ’85.7 percent of the allelic diversity occurs within populations’ and that there is no genetic basis for the categorisation of race.

 The campaign, led by Brazilian Professor Sérgio Pena, operates by offering free DNA tests in order to prove that only one race exists – the human race.
 They attended the London 2012 Olympics games and gave participants a code for their website where they could access results of their genetic lineage.
 Their research in London confirmed the validity of Lewontin’s theory of 85.4 percent diversity, as after analysing their data from volunteers in London, they received an 83.9 percent genetic variability results within a population category.
 This illustrates that human genetic variation occurs between people from the same population rather than people from different countries or ‘races’.